Yandex Cloud

 3. Delete the resources you created.

 This tutorial describes how to register a single data schema.
-For information on how to register multiple data schemas, see the Confluent Schema Registry documentation.
+For information on how to register multiple data schemas, see this Confluent Schema Registry article.

 Getting startedGetting started

-1. Create a Managed Service for Apache Kafka® cluster with any suitable configuration.
+1. Create a Managed Service for Apache Kafka® cluster of any suitable configuration.
 When creating a cluster, enable Schema registry and Public access.

 1. Create a topic named messages for exchanging messages between the producer and the consumer.